RoueC/portfolio/README.md

 2. Dividing website structure - identifying different sections and components that will be included.

-3. Asset gathering - acquire images and create different sizes for optimisation.
+3. Gathering assets - acquire images and create different sizes for optimisation.
 Write captions and descriptions.

 4. Coding - selecting appropriate classes and funtions to achieve the desired design and functionality.
 This project required the use of bootstrap, css variables and CSS/JS libraries.
 Lectures, online resources, and tutorials have been valuable in this phase.